Understanding Post-Traumatic Stress Disorder: How Specialized PTSD Centers Facilitate Healing

 Traumatic events like natural disasters, military combat, or abuse, whether short-term or long-term, affect the chemistry of the brain.
 When someone experiences stress, their brain produces cortisol and norepinephrine.
 In a single traumatic event, the brain is flooded with these chemicals, and in long-term trauma, your brain has elevated levels of cortisol and norepinephrine for years at a time.

 Both of these experiences can lead to long-term changes in how you physically experience stress in your brain.
-These changes are a big part of what causes PTSD or C-PTSD.
+Specialized ptsd centers focus on these neurological shifts to help patients re-regulate their nervous systems and find lasting relief from C-PTSD..

 PTSD Symptoms